amqp/rhea/README.md

 ##### sendable()

 Returns true if the sender has available credits for sending a message.
 Otherwise it returns false.

+##### set_drained(bool)

+This must be called in response to `sender_draining` event to tell peer we have drained our messages or credit.

 #### events:

 ##### sendable

-Raised when the sender has sufficient credit to be able to transmit messages to its peer.
+Raised when the sender has received credit to be able to transmit messages to its peer.
+You will not receive a new event until the peer sends more credit, even if you have some credit left.

 ##### accepted